Balzabu/disable-cloud-init/README.md

 ## Description

-This script automates the process of disabling cloud-init on Ubuntu servers in a non-interactive way.
+This script automates the process of disabling cloud-init on Debian based servers in a non-interactive way.
 It is based on [this gist](https://gist.github.com/zoilomora/f862f76335f5f53644a1b8e55fe98320).

 ## Usage